scalapb/ScalaPB/docs/src/main/markdown/writing-plugins.md

 The object extends the `CodeGenApp` trait.
 This trait provides our application a `main` method so it can be used as a standalone protoc plugin.
 That trait extends another trait named `ProtocCodeGenerator` which facilitates the integration with `sbt-protoc`. `ProtocCodeGenerator` provides for us the method `suggestedDependencies` that let us specify which libraries we want to append to the `libraryDependencies` of our users.
 Normally, we want to add our `core` library.
 If you don't need to change the user's library dependencies you can remove this method as the default implementations return an empty list of artifacts.

 The `registerExtensions` method is called when parsing the request and used to install protobuf extensions inside an `ExtensionRegistry`.
 This is useful if you are planning to add [custom protobuf options](user_defined_options.md).
+See the section "Adding custom options" below to learn how to add custom options to your generator.

 The main action happens at the `process` method that takes a `CodeGenRequest` and returns a `CodeGenResponse`.
 These classes are simple wrappers around  the Java based protobufs `CodeGeneratorRequest` and `CodeGeneratorResponse` and are provided by a helper project called [protocgen](https://github.com/scalapb/protoc-bridge/tree/master/protoc-gen/src/main/scala/protocgen).
 This is the place you would normally start to customize from.
 The template starts by parsing the parameters given in the request, then it creates a `DescriptorImplicits` object that provides us with ScalaPB-specific information about the protobuf entities such as the names of generated Scala types.